Cherryville High School: 1968 referendum

 Almost 10 years after the first public vote, the Gaston County Board of County Commissioners held public hearings in Cherryville, Tryon School district, and Bessemer City to gauge support for the proposed Northwest High School.
 Following these public hearings, with overwhelming opposition still against the proposed merger, Dr Black fostered the within the Gaston County Commissioners and Consolidated Gaston County Board of Education to maintain Cherryville High School and Bessemer City High School as separate entities.

 In tandem Black and other citizens demanded that funding be made available to replace the antiquated 1936 CHS building, still in use at that time.
 Funding was approved and by 1981 a new CHS building was added to the existing Cherryville Junior High School, located on Ridge Avenue.
 The school was constructed in the same circular fashion as the junior high building, giving it an aerial look of a reel-to-reel movie projector.

 Cherryville High School Education Foundation

 Prompted by cutbacks in funding from the state and county resources, in November 2010, a group of CHS alumni and friends of the school established the non-profit Cherryville High School Education Foundation.

 The CHSEF is independent of CHS and Gaston County and state education bodies.
 Fifteen board members, predominately CHS alumni, manage the Foundation.
 Grants are awarded exclusively to Cherryville High each year based on specific criteria, aligning with the Foundation's mission and objectives.
 As of spring 2012, the Foundation surpassed an initial fundraising goal of $50,000.

 CHS Music Department

 The first marching/concert band for the school system was organized in 1913.

 Athletics

-Cherryville High School athletically competes in the 1A classification of the North Carolina High School Athletic Association.
-Enrollment of high schools within the 1A classification range.
+Cherryville High School is a member of the North Carolina High School Athletic Association (NCHSAA).